philiplugt/django-email-login-template/README.md

 Edit the your-project-name/settings.py file to include the app.
 But also add the new custom User model, by adding the following line at the bottom of the file `AUTH_USER_MODEL = 'your-app-name.User'`

+> [!NOTE]
+> The `AUTH_USER_MODEL` variable is always formatted as `app_label.ModelName`.
+If your users app is nested inside another folder the formatting doesn't change.
+Django finds your model via the `INSTALLED_APPS` setting (which must contain the correct path of your app).

 You can now migrate the database and test the changes.

 ```python